read

 “The second-hand apparel market was worth $24 billion in the U.S. in 2018.
 Interestingly, it’s predicted to grow to $64 billion by 2028 which would mean it would outperform fast fashion (set to be worth $44 billion)” - Global Data (Retail analytics)

-In the first part of this article, we identify two consumer behaviours that have been central to this turning of tides.
-And in the second, we identify three retail strategies that second-hand retailers, such as charity shops, must adopt in order to prepare themselves for the increase in competition that will ensue as an influx of brands flood the market.
+In the first part of this article, we identify two consumer behaviours that have been central to this turning of the tide.
+In the second, we identify three retail strategies that second-hand retailers, such as charity shops, must adopt to prepare themselves for the increase in competition that will ensue as an influx of brands flood the market.

 Part One: Consumer Behaviours